-Glenmont is envisioned as a predominately residential neighborhood with new transit-oriented, mixeduse development concentrated in and around the Glenmont Shopping Center and Metro station.
+Glenmont is envisioned as a predominately residential neighborhood with new transit-oriented, mixed-use development concentrated in and around the Glenmont Shopping Center and Metro station.
 The Glenmont of the future will be a walkable, diverse, and sustainable community with services and amenities primarily for the local residents and workers.
 The Glenmont Shopping Center site will become the focus of community-oriented activities and services.
 It will have a sense of place and a central open space for the Glenmont community to gather for events and casual interaction.

-Mixed-use development on the sites surrounding the Shopping Center-- the Privacy World, Winexburg Manor, and Glenmont Forest-- will offer expanded housing choices for people of all ages and incomes, and provide a variety of open spaces with some retail and commercial uses in appropriate locations.
+Mixed-use development on several sites surrounding the Shopping Center-- Glenmont Metrocenter, Winexburg Manor, and Glenmont Forest-- will offer expanded housing choices for people of all ages and incomes, and provide a variety of open spaces with some retail and commercial uses in appropriate locations.

-The existing single-family residential neighborhoods will be preserved through sensitive transitions in the scale of new development.
-Safe, attractive, and convenient pedestrian and bicycle connections to the services and amenities in the mixed-use core will strengthen these neighborhoods as desirable places to live.
+The existing single-family residential neighborhoods and the Glen Waye Gardens multi-family community will be retained and provided with sensitive transitions in the scale of adjacent new development.
+Safe, attractive, and convenient pedestrian and bicycle connections to the services and amenities in the mixeduse core will strengthen these neighborhoods as desirable places to live.